-If you would like to book a one-to-one or small-group appointment, you are very welcome to contact us by email or drop by the askalibrarian desk in The Hive.
-Use the boxes to the left to check our availability on the askalibrarian desk.
+If you would like to book a one-to-one or small-group appointment, you are very welcome to contact me by email or drop by the askalibrarian desk in The Hive.
+Use the boxes to the left to check my availability on the askalibrarian desk.

 When it comes to finding material for your assignments, your resource lists are a great place to start.
 You can use Library Search to start looking for academic books and e-books, book chapters, and journal articles.
 For more targeted searches, you can use research databases -- use the tabs below to discover the recommended resources for the School of Sport and Exercise Science.

 These resources are focused on specific subjects, including Business, Education and Health sciences.
 You may find it useful to consult other library subject guides on these areas to find other resources.